A newer version of this documentation is available.

 Organizing Data in Analytics

-The top-level organizing concept in the Analytics data world is the dataverse.
-A dataverse, short for data universe, is a namespace that gives you a place to create and manage datasets and other artifacts for a given Analytics application.
-In that respect, a dataverse is similar to a database or a schema in a relational DBMS.
-To store your data in Analytics, you create a dataverse and then use it to hold the datasets for your own data.
+The top-level organizing concept in the Analytics data world is the Analytics scope, also previously known as a dataverse (short for data universe).
+An Analytics scope (dataverse) is a namespace that gives you a place to create and manage Analytics collections and other artifacts for a given Analytics application.
+In that respect, an Analytics scope is similar to a database or a schema in a relational DBMS.
+To store your data in Analytics, you can create an Analytics scope and then use it to hold the Analytics collections for your data.
 We’ll get to this next.
-You get a Default dataverse for free, and Analytics will just use that if you don’t specify another dataverse.
+You also get a Default Analytics scope for free, and Analytics will just use that if you don’t specify another Analytics scope.

-Datasets are containers that hold collections of JSON objects.
-They are similar to tables in an RDBMS or keyspaces in N1QL.
-A dataset is linked to a Couchbase bucket, so that the dataset can ingest data from Couchbase Server.
-In this tutorial, all of the datasets you create contain real-time synchronized copies of selected data from Couchbase Server.
+Analytics collections, also previously known as datasets, are containers that hold collections of JSON objects.
+They are similar to tables in an RDBMS or keyspaces — and now collections — in the Couchbase Query service.
+An Analytics collection (dataset) is linked to a Couchbase bucket or a collection within one so that the Analytics collection can ingest data from Couchbase Server.
+In this tutorial, the Analytics collections that you create will each contain real-time synchronized copies of data from Couchbase Server collections.
 Analytics uses DCP to automatically maintain its own local representations for the JSON documents in the Couchbase Server data nodes.

-Analytics does not prescribe the information that the dataset may contain.
-This allows data to vary from one instance to another, and it leaves room for applications to evolve as data requirements change.
+Like the rest of the Couchbase Server platform, Analytics does not prescribe a schema for the information that an Analytics collection may contain.
+This allows your data items to vary from one instance to another, and it leaves room for your applications to evolve immediately as their data requirements change.

 OK, let’s put these concepts to work.